-In the present study, a high infestation of V. hirsuta in a low competitive winter wheat stand caused a high reduction of grain yield in the absence of any direct control.
+In the presented study, a high infestation of V. hirsuta in a low competitive winter wheat stand caused a high reduction of grain yield in the case of missing direct control at all.
 Hand weeding of V. hirsuta reduced crop grain yield losses by 49 % compared with the untreated control (Figure 2).
 All direct control methods resulted in reduced yield loss and enhanced thousand-grain weight (data not shown).
 Grain yield losses declined with increasing harrowing intensity.